SciML/DiffEqDevDocs.jl/docs/src/index.md

 # DiffEq Developer Documentation

-This is the developer documentation for the DiffEq ecosystem.
+This is the developer documentation and Contributor's Guide for the DiffEq ecosystem.
 It explains the common interface and some the package internals to help developers contribute.

 If you have any questions, or just want to chat about solvers/using the package, please feel free to use the [Gitter channel](https://gitter.im/JuliaDiffEq/Lobby).
 For bug reports, feature requests, etc., please submit an issue.
-If you're interested in contributing, please see the [Contributor's Guide](http://juliadiffeq.github.io/DifferentialEquations.jl/latest/internals/contributors_guide.html).

 ### Overview